 6.2 The student will describe the influence of family, peers, and media on personal health decisions.

+Describe the importance of proper hydration to support renal function.

 Analyze the benefits of following recommended daily allowances for macronutrients when selecting beverages and planning meals and snacks.

-Recognize how family, peers, and culture affect food and physical activity choices, as well as choices about bedtime and how long to sleep.
+Interpret information on a food label to identify a food product that may cause an allergic reaction.

+Identify strategies to prevent heart disease, cancer, and diabetes.

-Evaluate the influence of the media and marketing techniques on prescription and nonprescription medication choices.
+Evaluate the influence of media and marketing techniques on prescription, nonprescription, and unregulated medication choices.

+Analyze a variety of media to identify tactics used to persuade consumers regarding physical activity, nutrition, sleep, or other areas of personal health products.

+Describe the impact of immunizations and vaccines on individuals and others.

-Identify the benefits of a tobacco-free environment.
+Identify the benefits of a smoke and tobacco/nicotine-free environment.

-Describe how screen time affects physical and social health.

-Analyze the role of self and others in avoiding risk-taking behaviors.
+Describe characteristics of substance use disorder.

+Differentiate between legal and illegal drugs that fall into the opioid category.

 Explain the importance of accepting responsibility for personal actions to avoid risk-taking behaviors and injury.

+Describe the consequences of not following school safety drill procedures.

-Analyze family and peer pressure as influences on the use and nonuse of alcohol, tobacco, inhalants, and other drugs.
+Analyze family and peer pressure as influences on the use and nonuse of opioids, alcohol, tobacco, inhalants, and other drugs.

 Use a decision-making process to determine when medical assistance is needed.